 One of the leading theories discussed is that the joint attention created by both infants and adults sharing books on the pictures and words at the same time has developmental value for the children.
 This includes pointing to and naming the images, as well as the physical act of turning the pages of the thick and colorful board books that are particularly appropriate for this age.

 The study divided the families into three groups: high intensity, low intensity, and a comparison group.
-The high intensity had one-on-one visits and lots of coaching, and the low intensity got the materials and opportunities to participate in workshop events, but little direct contact intervention time.
+The high intensity had one-on-one visits and lots of coaching, and the low intensity received materials and opportunities to participate in workshop events, but little direct contact intervention time.

-The results were surprising: while both low and high-intensity group mothers were significantly more likely to read to their infants than comparison group mothers, there no differences between the low and high-intensity groups.
-To put it in other words, just the books and materials, along with encouraging messages, was as effective as more intensive interventions, and are arguably less expensive and complicated to deliver.
+The results were surprising: both low and high-intensity group mothers were significantly more likely to read to their infants than comparison group mothers.
+There were no differences between the low and high-intensity groups.
+To put it in other words, just the books and materials, along with encouraging messages, was as effective as more intensive contact interventions, and are arguably less expensive and complicated to deliver.

 As in many other studies, daily reading together, as opposed to a few times a week or less, had better results for infants at both 6 and 12 months.

-Science like this helps us all know that donated books, as well as cash contributions, help keep the flow of books going to our low-income neighbors and their children and really do make a positive impact on children’s development.
+Science like this helps us all know that donated books, as well as cash contributions, help keep the flow of books ongoing into low-income neighborhoods and really do make a positive impact on children’s development.

 The entire study is available for download at Science Direct: Read more here.